pmp-p/pydk/README.md

   +  ogg from : http://downloads.xiph.org/releases/ogg/libogg-1.3.4.tar.xz
   +  vorbis from : https://github.com/xiph/vorbis.git
   +  panda3d from : GIT + android patches + webgl port branch merged
+  +  SDL2/SDL2_image/SDL2_mixer/SDL2_ttf stable from libsdl.org
 ```

 NOTE: now has limited pip support and will detect  your ./projects/*/requirements.txt.
 and will do its best to package them for an android apk.

-you can also use pip-cross via the various venv shell.[ARCHITECTURE].sh (to be sourced)
+You can also use pip-cross via the various venv shell.[ARCHITECTURE].sh (to be sourced)
+( when in the shell you have python3-xxxxxx and pip3-xxxxxx cross compiler scripts )

 NOTE: an emscripten android project emulation is actually brewing.